blastromen-labs/midi-led-teensy/README.md

 ### Selecting Banks

-- **Video Bank**: Send CC 0 on channel 3 with value 0-127
+- **Video Bank**: Send CC 20 on channel 3 with value 0-127
 - **Image Bank**: Send CC 20 on channel 4 with value 0-127
 - Default bank is 0 for both video and images
-- Changing banks automatically stops the currently playing video/image
+- Bank selection uses the same CC (20) on different channels

 ### File Structure